 Limited project management features.
 Akiflow is not a replacement for tools like Asana or ClickUp.
 You can create projects, but there are no subtasks, no headings, no complex hierarchies.
 It’s really built for individual task execution, not for team project management.

 Strict refund policy.
-Multiple users complain about the “no money back” policy on automatic renewals.
-If you forget to cancel in time, you don’t get your money back.
+Multiple users complain about the “no refund” policy on automatic renewals.
+If you forget to cancel on time, you won’t get your money back.
 That doesn’t feel customer-friendly.

 Learning curve.
-The Command Bar and all shortcuts are powerful, but it takes some time before you master them.
+The Command Bar and all keyboard shortcuts are powerful, but it takes a while before you master them.
 The first few days you’ll probably feel slower than in your old system.

 Sync issues.
 Some users report problems with specific integrations, especially Outlook.
 Most integrations work well, but it’s not always flawless.